Brewers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Brewers have a record of 3-2.
+- In six games as the underdog over the last 10 matchups, the Brewers have a record of 4-2.

-- When it comes to the total, the Brewers and their foes are 3-7-0 in their last 10 contests.
+- When it comes to the total, the Brewers and their opponents are 2-8-0 in their previous 10 games.

-- The last 10 Brewers contests have not had a runline posted by bookmakers.
+- Oddsmakers have not posted a spread in any of the Brewers' past 10 contests.

 Explore More About This Game